 FIRE: If tank, rail car or tank truck is involved in a fire, ISOLATE for 800 meters (1/2 mile) in all directions; also, consider initial evacuation for 800 meters (1/2 mile) in all directions.
 (ERG, 2020)

-SMALL SPILLS AND LEAKAGE: If you spill this chemical, FIRST REMOVE ALL SOURCES OF IGNITION.
-Then, use absorbent paper to pick up all liquid spill material.
+SMALL SPILLS AND LEAKAGE: If you spill this chemical, FIRST REMOVE ALL SOURCES OF IGNITION, then dampen the solid spill material with toluene, then transfer the dampened material to a suitable container.
+Use absorbent paper dampened with toluene to pick up any remaining material.
 Your contaminated clothing and absorbent paper should be sealed in a vapor-tight plastic bag for eventual disposal.
-Solvent wash all contaminated surfaces with 60-70% ethanol followed by washing with a soap and water solution.
+Solvent-wash all contaminated surfaces with toluene followed by washing with a soap and water solution.
 Do not reenter the contaminated area until the Safety Officer (or other responsible person) has verified that the area has been properly cleaned.

 DuPont Tychem® Suit Fabrics